-A typical retreat group includes 10 first-year students, 2 Peer Leaders, and 1 Staff/Faculty Ambassador.
+A typical retreat group includes 10 first-year students, 2 Peer Leaders, and 1 Staff/Faculty Advisor.

 Small Group Retreat Activities

 In the small groups, participants will take part in varied activities based on their retreat theme.
-For instance – the Biking retreat will ride local bike trails, complete a service project with the Raystown Mountain Bike Association and explore Huntingdon by bike, the Theatre retreat will participate in a variety of workshops and tour a historic theatre, the Martial Arts retreat will learn Tai Chi from our very own Dr. Phil Dunwoody and travel to State College for kickboxing.
+For instance – the Biking retreat will ride local bike trails, complete a service project with the Raystown Mountain Bike Association and explore Huntingdon by bike, the Theatre retreat will participate in a variety of workshops and tour a historic theatre, the Martial Arts retreat will learn Tai Chi from our very own Dr. Phil Dunwoody and travel to State College for kickboxing, Equestrian retreat will have you out on a horse with the director of public safety, Jesse Leonard .
 Again, you can visit our “Retreat Opportunities” page for more information.

 Large Group Activities

 During various times through the Inbound program, individual retreat groups may come together for activities which allow participants to meet even more of their classmates and upperclassmen.
 Additionally, we’ll all come together for larger group activities which may include fun team competitions, movies, bowling, etc. Even though you won’t be in class, we want to make sure you learn something too.
 You'll have a great time learning about other cultures at the Center for International Education sponsored cultural event.
-You’ll also get to make your way around campus to explore the different resources available to you as a Juniata student through the “Passport Game”.
+Your peer leaders will help you learn the ropes as they explain tips and tricks of how to be a Juniata Eagle!
 And of course we’ll still have plenty of fun with our other nightly events including an Inboundee Social where you’ll get a chance to meet your new classmates.